dehezhang2/Notes/3402/CS3402_Database_System.md

   * A recursive relationship is one in which **the same entity participates more than once** in the relationship.
 The relationship should be ==marked by the role that an entity takes in the participation==(supervisor).
   * It is also called a **self-referencing relationship** type.

-* Weak entity type: defined as entity types that **doesn't have super key**, therefore determined by other entity by reference(foreign key)
+* Weak entity type: defined as entity types that **doesn't have super key itself**, therefore determined by other entity by reference(foreign key)

   * A **weak entity** that does not have a key attribute and is identification- dependent on another entity type.
 It **must** participate in an **identifying relationship** type with an owner or identifying entity type.
-In other words, weak entity type **must be owned by some owner entity type**.
+In other words, weak entity type **must be owned by some owner entity type (total participation)**.
   * A weak entity is identified by the combination of: (1) its **partial key** and (2) the **identifying entity type** related to the identifying relationship type.
     * **because partial key may be the same**
   * e.g.: